Beginner's Guide to Macros: Balance Protein, Carbs & Fats

 What if I don't hit my macro targets perfectly?

 Don't stress!
 Focus on the overall trend.
 Occasionally going over or under won't derail your progress, but consistent misses could affect your results.
 Consistently exceeding your targets may lead to weight gain or hinder body composition changes.
 Falling short could cause fatigue, muscle loss, or nutrient deficiencies.
+Aim for consistency over perfection.

 Are all carbs bad?

 No!
 Carbs are essential for energy.
 Choose the right types and consume them in moderation.
 Prioritize complex carbs (whole grains, vegetables, legumes) and limit simple carbs (sugary drinks, processed snacks).
+For more on carbs and weight management, see our guide to counting macros for weight loss.

 How do I balance macros on a vegetarian or vegan diet?